simonhauck/MPI_NEAT/INSTALL.md

 After this step, create an .img file and flash it to all other nodes.
 To run the code/tests, follow the instructions in the Readme.md file.
 This image is called later base_image.

-⚠️ IMPORTANT ⚠️: If you use Pycharm, it can be required to run the tests and the code that you mark the 'src' folder as source.
+⚠️ IMPORTANT ⚠️: If you use Pycharm, it can be required to mark the 'src' folder as source.
 To to this, right click on the 'src' folder > Mark deployment as > Sources root

 # Development
 For active development and testing, a few additional steps can be helpful.
 These are introduced in the following